Cybersecurity requirements for Financial Services companies

 Some of the primary components of an access management strategy include:

-• Cloud Application Security Broker (CASB): CASB solutions monitor and manage access to an organization’s cloud-based applications.
-As financial services pursue digital transformation and shift core applications to the cloud, CASB solutions are vital to preventing unauthorized access to sensitive customer data.
+• Cloud Application Security Broker (CASB): CASB solutions monitor and manage access to an organisation’s cloud-based applications.
+As financial services pursue digital transformation and shift core applications to the cloud, CASB solutions are vital to preventing unauthorised access to sensitive customer data.

 • Multi-Factor Authentication (MFA): MFA requires a user to use a combination of factors (such as a password and a physical token) to authenticate to an account.
 MFA is commonly mandated for access to customer financial data by regulations such as the Payment Card Industry Data Security Standard (PCI DSS).